-On last Wednesday Google brought out one of its biggest project of long-distance underwater cabling for fiber optic to transmit data.
-The cable is laid between Oregan of USA to Japan mainland.
+Last Wednesday Google brought out one of its biggest projects of long-distance underwater cabling for fiber optic to transmit data.
+The cable is laid between Oregan of the USA to Japan mainland.
 It’s the highest ever capacity of underwater cable built to date with 60 terabits per second data transfer speed.

 Currently, Google App can only access a hundred gigabits per second multiplied by 100 wavelengths optical transmission cable which in pairs, one used for sending data while the other is used for receiving the data.
 This project has an estimated cost of roughly around 300 million dollars.

-Though this the biggest of Goggles project to transfer high speeds data its, however, is nothing new for Google as it already has three other underwater cables including the 7.68 terabits per second trans-Pacific cable which became operational in 2010.
+Though this the biggest of Goggles’ project to transfer high speeds data, however, is nothing new for Google as it already has three other underwater cables including the 7.68 terabits per second trans-Pacific cable which became operational in 2010.